 What Is the Average Return on Investment When You Flip a House?

-The average return on investment for a fix and flipper is generally 10 percent to 20 percent.
-Your ROI depends on your house flipping cost, which includes the cost to rehab a house, your timeline, acquisition cost and sales costs.
+The average return on investment for a fix and flipper is generally 10% to 20%.
+Your ROI depends on your house flipping cost, which includes the cost to rehab a house, your timeline, acquisition cost, and sales costs.
 Generally, the shorter your timeline, the higher your ROI.
 Keep in mind that every decision you make during the house flipping process affects your ROI, so remember to stick to your budget and keep your costs as low as possible.

 How Long Does It Take to Flip a House?